makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

 This project implements in JavaScript a way of calculating the total score for a game of 10-pin bowling.
-The scoring algorithm can be accessed by typing into the browser console:
+The scoring algorithm can be accessed by typing into the browser console of the index.html file:

 ```js
 var game = new Game();